yash0530/HackerTyper/README.md

 # HACKER TYPER

-Choose a file and your file will be typed
+Choose a file and hit space